Home Improvement and Repair Loans with No Equity

 Your new house may bring a new address and new neighbors, but it might also introduce you to new challenges.
 A broken boiler in the winter, a busted washing machine, a fridge on the fritz, or a leaky roof could welcome you home before your housewarming party is even planned.
 Home improvement loans with no equity may enable you to pay for big projects that might be necessary while not adding value to your house.
 Let’s dive deeper into how no equity home repair loans work and how to use them.

-Equity in your home is the amount of real dollars you have paid towards the entire value of the house.
-If you bought your house for $200,000 and paid a $5,000 down payment, you would have $5,000 equity in your home.
-In the same scenario, if you have made 12 months of mortgage principal payments at $1,000 of each paying down the balance of your mortgage (remember, a portion of your mortgage payment goes to interest and sometimes other amounts escrowed by your lender), your equity should be close to $17,000 ($5,000 + $12,000).
+Equity in your home is the amount of real dollars you have invested in the entire value of the house.
+If your house is worth $200,000 and you have a mortgage for $195,000 , you would have $5,000 equity in your home.
+In the same scenario, if you have made 12 months of mortgage payments at $1,000 of each paying down the balance of your mortgage (remember, a portion of your mortgage payment goes to interest and sometimes other amounts escrowed by your lender), your equity should be close to $17,000 ($5,000 + $12,000).

 In both cases, these loans often require bank approval that can take time.
 While these types of loan are great for homeowners who have settled in to their mortgage loan payments, if you need home improvement financing as soon as possible, you may prefer to use personal loans to get your home improvements done if you need home repair financing as soon as possible.

 Federal Loans with No Equity or Low Equity